 According to ZipRecruiter, the average annual salary for a home-based truck dispatcher is $55,748 (or $27 per hour).

-Now that we’ve looked at what this type of job is likely to entail, we should take a look at how exactly you could get started as a home-based truck dispatching business owner.
+Now that we’ve looked at what this type of job is likely to entail, let’s look at how to start a truck dispatching company so you can work from home.
 Here are some tips and tricks for getting your business up and running successfully:

 1. Undergo Some Initial Training

 Even if you feel that you already have all of the skills needed of a successful truck dispatcher, it’s never a bad idea to invest in some training and set yourself off on the best possible foot.
-Depending on your location, this might even be a requirement of local laws before starting up your dispatching business.
+Depending on your location, this might even be a requirement of local laws before starting up your dispatch service.

-There are a number of online courses (like this one) available that will tell you all you need to know about dispatching and running your own business.
+There are a number of online courses available that will tell you all you need to know about dispatching and running your own truck dispatch business.
 Many of these are reasonably affordable and are likely to provide you with highly valuable information.
 Clients are also likely to look upon this favorably as it will prove to them that you are highly skilled and qualified to work with them.

 2. Get Your Paperwork in Order